Essential Oils for Infants and Children

 - Tea-Tree Oil

-The anti-fungal and the anti-bacterial properties of this oil can help cure cuts, burns or even act as an effective repellent for bugs and mosquitos
+The anti-fungal and anti-bacterial properties of this oil can help cure cuts, burns or even act as an effective repellent for bugs and mosquitoes.

 - Peppermint Oil

 This strong oil needs to be diluted well before use.
-It can ease indigestion and instances of an irritable bowel syndrome in children.
+It can ease indigestion and instances of irritable bowel syndrome in children.
 It can also be used for muscle pain, colds and rashes caused by allergies.
+However, it is not safe for kids below 10 years of age as it can cause unknown hypersensitivity reactions and hives.

 - Rose Otto Oil

 This popular oil is known to treat asthma and hay fever effectively.
-It is anti-inflammatory, which can be used to treat seasonal allergies.
+It is anti-inflammatory and can be used to treat seasonal allergies as well.
+Parents must remember that this oil is not safe for kids below 5 years of age.

 - Eucalyptus Oil

-Eucalyptus oil is known for its ability to treat respiratory disorders and congestions.
-It can be a good remedy for bronchitis, tuberculosis, respiratory tract infections, etc. It also has anti-viral properties and is known to cool high-temperatures during fevers.
+Eucalyptus oil is not safe for kids less than 10 years old as it can cause rash, hives and respiratory problems.
+It can be used for kids over 10 years old, but with caution.
+The oil is known for its ability to treat respiratory disorders and congestion.
+It can be a good remedy for bronchitis, tuberculosis, respiratory tract infections, etc. It also has anti-viral properties and is highly effective to treat fevers in children.

 - Lavender Oil